eric-erki/Deep-Video-Analytics/readme.md

 # Deep Video Analytics &nbsp; &nbsp; [![Build Status](https://travis-ci.org/AKSHAYUBHAT/DeepVideoAnalytics.svg?branch=master)](https://travis-ci.org/AKSHAYUBHAT/DeepVideoAnalytics) [![Build Status](https://travis-ci.org/AKSHAYUBHAT/DeepVideoAnalytics.svg?branch=stable)](https://travis-ci.org/AKSHAYUBHAT/DeepVideoAnalytics/branches)
 #### by [Akshay Bhat](https://www.akshaybhat.com)

+#### Jan 2020 Update: I have decided to cease public development of this repo, more infromation is present in Archived.md.

 ![UI Screenshot](docs/figures/emma.png "Emma Watson, from poster of her latest subject appropriate movie The Circle")

 Deep Video Analytics is a platform for indexing and extracting information from videos and images.
 With latest version of docker installed correctly, you can run Deep Video Analytics in minutes locally (even without a GPU) using a single command.

-#### November 2019 Update: I have deleted Dropbox shared links used for distributing models, as a result this repo will stop working.
-I will update once I have decided on a new solution.

 ### Installation & Overview